Pre-Calabi-Yau algebras and topological quantum field theories: Introduction

 Let us briefly explain how this work fits in the cobordism perspective on \textsc{tqft}s.
 As we already mentioned, that a (compact) CY structure leads to an action of a \textsc{prop} of noncompact surfaces has been interpreted by Lurie to be the characterization of a certain type of fully extended oriented 2d \textsc{tqft}.
 Namely, there is a notion of Calabi-Yau object in any symmetric monoidal $(\infty,2)$-category $\cA$, such that the data of such an object in $\cA$ is equivalent to the data of a `non-compact' fully extended oriented 2d \textsc{tqft} $Z: \Bord^{nc}_2 \to \cA$.
 Such a \textsc{tqft} only assigns values to cobordisms given by surfaces with $\ge 1$ incoming boundary components, which form the $(\infty,2)$-category of `noncompact' 2d cobordisms $\Bord^{nc}_2 $.
 The precise relation between the spaces $\cM_{g,\vec{m},\vec{n}}$ and the $\Bord^{nc}_2$ is given by a certain `unfolding construction' \cite{lurie2009classification}.

-Using this construction allows one to understand \cref{thm:MainPROP} in this cobordism framework. \begin{corollary} Let $\cC$ be a `good' symmetric monoidal $(\infty,2)$-category (in the sense of \cite{lurie2009classification}), linear over $\QQ$.
-Then a pre-CY object in $\cC$, that is, an object of $\cC$ with an appropriate action of the multi-corolla dioperad, determines a middle-index oriented 2d \textsc{tqft} valued in $\cC$: a symmetric monoidal functor $Z: \Bord^{mid}_2 \to \cC$ from the $(\infty,2)$-category of 2d cobordisms generated by handles of index one. \end{corollary} This result can be seen as a conceptual explanation of why, for example, compact and smooth CY structures can produce pre-CY structures, essentially by restriction of the \textsc{tqft} structure to middle-index cobordisms.
+We expect that \cref{thm:MainPROP} can be given a similar interpretation, using instead a variation $\Bord^{mid}_2$ of $\Bord^{nc}_2 $, made up of `middle-index oriented bordisms', that is, 2-bordisms that can be generated by handles of index one only; every such bordism has at least one input and at least one output.
+Then, if $\cC$ is a `good' symmetric monoidal $(\infty,2)$-category, in the sense of \cite{lurie2009classification}, linear over $\QQ$ (for example, an $(\infty,2)$-category of algebras and bimodules over a field $\kk$ of characteristic zero), a pre-CY object in $\cC$ (in the example, a pre-CY algebra over $\kk$) should determine a middle-index oriented 2d \textsc{tqft} valued in $\cC$: a symmetric monoidal functor $Z: \Bord^{mid}_2 \to \cC$.
+Proving such a correspondence with all its $\infty$-categorical technicalities is beyond the scope of this paper, but we propose this perspective as a heuristic explanation of why, for example, compact and smooth CY structures should give rise to pre-CY structures, essentially by restriction of the \textsc{tqft} structure to middle-index cobordisms.
 We postpone these discussions about the relations between smooth CY structures and pre-CY structures to \cite{KTV2}.